mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 1. Printed copies of our homepages
 1. IRS Form SS-4 indicating our EIN

-In total: 83 pages of delightful paperwork.
+In total: 83 pages of delightful paperwork and one check for $850.

+## File California Tax Exemption Forms

+If all goes well, you'll soon hear back from the IRS and be granted your Federal recognition as a 501(c)(3).
+Congratulations on a hard-won victory.

+Now that that's in place, it's time to switch back to California and wrap things up with them.
+To do this you need to complete form 3500A ([information][the-3500A] / [download][the-3500A-dl]).

 ## Get Municipal Recognition